-· · · · · · · · · · · · · · · · · · · 2013 2012 Bond The Corporation issued a bond at a fixed interest rate of 5.0% per annum.
+2014 2013 Bond The Corporation issued a bond at a fixed interest rate of 5.0% per annum.
 Interest is payable semi-annually.
-Principal payment is due when the bond expires on June 29, 2040. \$ 98,257 \$ 98,226 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.92% per annum.
+Principal payment is due when the bond expires on June 29, 2040. \$ 98,289 \$ 98,257 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.92% per annum.
 Principal drawdowns are monthly with the balance due on December 27, 2017.
-7,662 9,443 The Toronto Dominion Bank The Corporation entered into an interest rate swaps to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 4.82% per annum.
+5,830 7,662 The Toronto Dominion Bank The Corporation entered into an interest rate swaps to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 4.82% per annum.
 Principal drawdowns are quarterly with the balance due on March 30, 2017.
-3,543 4,556 The Toronto Dominion Bank The Utility entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.69% per annum.
+2,493 3,543 · The Toronto Dominion Bank Bankers' Acceptances, the Utility entered into an interest rate swap to convert the interest rate from a variable interest rate to a fixed rate of 2.69% per annum.
 Principal drawdowns are monthly with the balance due on December 28, 2022.
-10,687 11,000 TD Canada Trust \$12,400,000 term note bearing interest at 4.02% payable in monthly installments of \$94,406 interest and principal, with the balance due September 30, 2016.
+10,366 10,687 TD Canada Trust \$12,400,000 term note bearing interest at 4.02% payable in monthly installments of \$94,406 interest and principal, with the balance due September 30, 2016.
 The note is guaranteed by the Yukon Government.
 The terms of the note were renewed October 3, 2011.
-2,946 3,939 Tr'ondek Hwech'in First Nation Ioan The Ioan from the First Nation is related to the construction of the Mayo Dawson Transmission Line and is repayable in equal annual principal repayments of \$125,000 with the final payment due in 2049.
+1,911 2,946 Tr'ondek Hwech'in First Nation Ioan The loan from the First Nation is related to the construction of the Mayo Dawson Transmission Line and is repayable in equal annual principal repayments of \$125,000 with the final payment due in 2049.
 The interest rate at 6.56% is a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
-4,625 4,625 Carmacks Stewart First Nation liability Long-term liability payable to several First Nations related to the construction of the Carmacks Stewart Transmission Line.
-These are non interest bearing repayable in varying instalments, due in 2028.
-311 341 Total \$ 128,031 \$ 132,130
+4,375 4,625 Na-Cho Nyak Dun First Nation loan The loan from the First Nation is related to the construction of the Mayo B project and is repayable in equal annual principal repayments of \$38,888 with the final payment due in 2104.
+The interest rate is based on the actual rate of return earned by the Utility.
+3,461

-17. Long-term debt - continued
+19. Long-term debt - continued